minimo6caracteres/tyron/engineering/POCs/POC1.md

 ## Tyron's proof-of-concept "Own your data" - POC1
-Let's explore the features and feasibility of them as well as the functionality of tyron's POC1.
+Let's explore the key features, their feasibility and the overall functionality of tyron's POC1.
 ### Product features
  - Product: E-commerce app for peer-to-peer transactions where the user owns their data.
  - Purpose: To give people the ownership of their data.